 Here is a detailed packing list for your time in Southeast Asia this summer.
-Packing the right gear (and the right amounts) is the first step to an incredible travel experience.
-Remember that you will be responsible for carrying your belongings everywhere you go, so PACK LIGHT!
-If your bag weighs more than 35 pounds, you have overpacked!
+Packing the right gear (and not too much of it) is the first step to an incredible travel experience.
+Remember that you’ll be responsible for carrying your belongings everywhere you go, so PACK LIGHT!
+If your bag weighs more than 35 pounds, you’ve overpacked!

 Weather in Southeast Asia

-The summertime is known as the “rainy season” or the “green season” in Southeast Asia—days are generally hot and humid, with brief and refreshing showers that keep the land very lush and green.
+Summer in Southeast Asia is known as the “rainy season” or the “green season”—days are generally hot and humid, with brief and refreshing showers that keep the land very lush and green.
 Temperatures sometimes cool off once the sun goes down, making for more pleasant evenings.
-Because of the heat, you will need to drink a lot more water than you are used to drinking to stay hydrated!
-The clothing that you bring should be able to get wet, dirty, and / or destroyed during service work and program activities.
+Because of the heat, you’ll need to drink a lot more water than you’re used to drinking to stay hydrated!
+Your clothes should be able to get wet, dirty, and / or destroyed during service work and program activities.

 Important Notes About Your Luggage

 Airlines in Southeast Asia have weight restrictions for checked and carry-on luggage.
 Please limit your checked luggage to no more than 33lbs (15kg) and your carry-on luggage to 15lbs (7kg).
-For your one checked bag, a backpacking backpack is perfect, or a duffel bag that is easy to carry.
-Make sure everything you pack in your carry-on complies with the carry on regulations of the TSA.
+For your one checked bag, a backpacking backpack or a duffel bag that is easy to carry are perfect.
+Make sure everything you pack in your carry-on bag complies with the carry-on regulations of the TSA.
 Lastly, remember to leave your valuables or prized possessions at home.
 It’s easier for things to get lost, stolen, or damaged while traveling.

 Our Dress Code Expectations in Southeast Asia

 Southeast Asian cultures are very conservative.
 Despite the hot climate, people in these parts of the world show less skin than in many Western cultures, and you’ll rarely see low-cut shirts or short shorts in rural communities.
 As we seek to respect and preserve the culture of the communities we work with, we ask that our students dress conservatively while in country.
-If you are not wearing proper attire, we will ask you to change your clothes or abstain from the service project of the day.
+If you’re not wearing proper attire, we’ll ask you to change your clothes or abstain from the service project of the day.